World-class instruction in a unique, historic, subarctic community.

 This approach encourages students to connect theory to practice, and recognize the relationships between art, their lives and their communities.

-- Mature student status with high school Grade 12 English equivalency, submission of art portfolio and artist’s statement, and a letter of recommendation.
+- Mature student status with a 70% (B) high school Grade 12 English equivalency, submission of a statement of intent, a letter of recommendation, and art portfolio and portfolio assignments.

 Note: The annual application deadline for the following academic year is June 1st.